 There is a bus that runs between Tsumago to Magome, Google Maps does not seem to know about (yet).
 Follow the signs to the bus station (Parking 1.2).
 The bus goes only a few times a day, at 08:42h*, 10:12h, 12:47h, 14:22h and 16:42h (*only from April 28 to May 6 & from July 7 to August 31) and the ride takes 15-20 min.
 The price is ¥600 one way, cash only.
 There are also buses from Tsumago to Hogami and Nagiso Station.
 Check in advance whether your accommodation has a shuttle pick up service.

 If you would like to join a guided group tour, the following could be an option for you.
 Not all include walking the whole trail!
+I must say that the prices of these guided tours are much more expensive than doing it yourself.

 - 1-Day Walk and Cycle tour old Nakasendo road: Magome to Ena Gorge (excluding Tsumago)